Sheldon-CodeIt/Sheldon-CodeIt/README.md

 - 🌱 Actively exploring Machine Learning, Deep Learning, and MLOps techniques

-- ❓ Happy to discuss Data Science, Machine Learning, MLOps, and related technologies
+- ❓ Happy to discuss Data Science, Analytics and related technologies

 - ⚡ Fun fact: I'm as comfortable with Django and React as I am with algorithms, ensuring seamless integration of ML into web apps. 💻